FakePickle/DSA_Labs/README.md

 - **Files**: `pa2.c, pa2.h`, `README.md`.

 ### Description
-This lab focused on implementing various tree traversal algorithms (inorder, preorder, postorder) for binary trees in C. The `pa2.c` file contains C implementations of these traversal methods along with explanations, demonstrating how each traversal technique works on a binary tree.
+This lab focused on implementing various tree traversal algorithms (inorder, preorder, postorder) for binary and avl trees in C. The `pa2.c` file contains C implementations of these traversal methods along with explanations, demonstrating how each traversal technique works on a binary tree.

 ### How to Compile and Run
 1. Clone this repository.